Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 git checkout starter-code
 ```

 Once you've done that, you're ready to install other programs we'll need and build the projects.
+If you've encountered
+any issues, please don't hesitate to reach out to us so we can help.
+It's really common to run into errors
+when setting up a new environment.

 ### Installing required apps